- Professor of Classics

 I am currently primary supervisor to three doctoral researchers working on aspects of Thessalian coinage, Archaic epic and Plutarch’s Boiotian identity.

-I have supervised five projects completed to date, on a range of aspects of ancient religion, political history, art and material culture.
+To date, I have supervised several doctoral projects to completion on a range of aspects of ancient religion, political history, art and material culture.

 I teach on a wide range of topics, including: Greek Religion; ancient Macedon between Alexander I and Alexander III ('The Great'); Archaic Greek history.
 I also teach Latin and Greek.